jjrdk/dotauth/README.md

 ## Runtime Environment

-The project runs under .NET core >= 3.1.
+The project runs under .NET 5.

 This project has been tested to run in Docker, AWS Lambda and as a simple process, in both Windows and Linux.